gustafnk/microservice-websites/index.md

 layout: default
 ---

-# Microservice Web UIs
+# Microservice Websites

 <em class="sub-heading">Building consumer facing websites with multiple teams</em>

-By Gustaf Nilsson Kotte ([@gustaf_nk](https://twitter.com/gustaf_nk/)).<br/>
+By Gustaf Nilsson Kotte ([@gustaf_nk](https://twitter.com/gustaf_nk/))<br/>
-Please give feedback and report issues on the [GitHub repository](https://github.com/gustafnk/microservice-web-uis/).
+Please give feedback and report issues on the [GitHub repository](https://github.com/gustafnk/microservice-web-uis/)

 ---

-How can we develop web UIs where the different parts of the pages are developed by different teams?
-If you work in a large enough organization which has its product(s) on the web, this is probably a question you have asked yourself several times.
+How can we develop websites where the different parts of the pages are developed by different teams?
+If you work in a large enough organization which has its content and services on the web, this is probably a question you have asked yourself several times.

-There are no lack of technologies to choose from when building web sites today.
+There are no lack of technologies to choose from when building websites today.
 Three broad strategies can be identified: client-side rendering, server-side rendering, or both (isomorphic web applications).

 To co-exist on the same page, the code for the different parts need to be integrated in some way.
 Apart from *where* we do rendering (client/server/isomorphic), we also need to decide *when* to integrate (static/dynamic) and *what* to integrate (data/code/content).